 The Court can only hear a dispute when requested to do so by one or more States.
-It cannot deal with a dispute of its own motion.
-It is not permitted, under its Statute, to investigate and rule on acts of sovereign States as it chooses.
+It cannot deal with a dispute on its own initiative.
+Neither is it permitted, under its Statute, to investigate and rule on acts of sovereign States as it chooses.

-The States concerned must also have access to the Court and have accepted its jurisdiction, in other words they must consent to the Court’s considering the dispute in question.
-This is a fundamental principle governing the settlement of international disputes, States being sovereign and free to choose the methods of resolving their disputes.
+The States involved in the dispute must also have access to the Court and have accepted its jurisdiction, in other words they must consent to the Court’s considering the dispute in question.
+This is a fundamental principle governing the settlement of international disputes, since States are sovereign and free to choose how to resolve their disputes.

 A State may manifest its consent in three ways:

 Judgments delivered by the Court (or by one of its Chambers) in disputes between States are binding upon the parties concerned.
-Article 94 of the United Nations Charter lays down that "each Member of the United Nations undertakes to comply with the decision of [the Court] in any case to which it is a party”.
+Article 94 of the United Nations Charter provides that “[e]ach Member of the United Nations undertakes to comply with the decision of [the Court] in any case to which it is a party”.

 Judgments are final and without appeal.
-If either of the parties challenges their scope or meaning, it has the option to request an interpretation.
+If there is a dispute about the meaning or scope of a judgment, the only possibility is for one of the parties to make a request to the Court for an interpretation.
 In the event of the discovery of a fact hitherto unknown to the Court which might be a decisive factor, either party may apply for revision of the judgment.

-As regards advisory opinions, it is usually for the United Nations organs and specialized agencies requesting them to give effect to them or not by whatever means are appropriate for them.
+As regards advisory opinions, it is usually for the United Nations organs and specialized agencies requesting them to give effect to them or not, by whichever means they see fit.

 The hearings of the Court are public, unless it has been decided to hold a closed hearing.
-For information on the appropriate procedure, please refer to the "Visits" pages on our Internet site.
+For information on how to attend, please refer to the Visits pages on our website.

-The Carnegie Foundation, which owns the Peace Palace, arranges guided tours on weekdays.
-There is a charge for such visits.
+The Carnegie Foundation, which owns the Peace Palace, organizes guided tours on weekdays, for which a fee is payable.

-However, no tours are arranged when the International Court of Justice is holding hearings or when other events are taking place in the Peace Palace.
+However, no tours are possible when the International Court of Justice is holding hearings or when other events are taking place in the Peace Palace.

 Yes.
-Further information on this subject may be found under "Interships" on our Internet site.
+Further information on this subject can be found under Internships on our website.

-The Court issues no such documents to individuals relating to the lottery, transfers of funds or certifying transactions.
+The Court issues no such documents to individuals, whether relating to the lottery, transfers of funds or certifying transactions.
 The Court regularly receives requests for information about documents bearing its logo or the crudely forged signature of certain senior officials.
 Members of the public are advised that these constitute fraud.

-For further information on the Court, please refer to the section "Questions and Answers on the Court" in the Press Room or download the Handbook of the Court (updated to 31 December 2013).
+For further information on the Court, please download the Handbook of the Court (last updated on 31 December 2013).